chartmann1590/VowVault/docs/features.md

 ### 💬 Leave Comments
 Share memories and messages on photos and videos.
 Add your name and leave heartfelt comments for the couple.

+### 🔔 Smart Notifications
+Get notified when someone likes or comments on your photos and messages.
+Stay connected with your wedding memories.

+**Notification Features:**
+- **Photo Notifications:** Get alerted when someone likes or comments on your photos
+- **Message Notifications:** Receive notifications for message interactions
+- **Smart Filtering:** Only get notified about others' actions, not your own
+- **Mobile Toggle:** Easy enable/disable in the mobile hamburger menu
+- **Browser Integration:** Uses native browser notifications with app icons
+- **Personalized Messages:** Shows actual user names in notifications

 ### 💌 Message Board
 Post messages with optional photos that everyone can see, like, and comment on.
 A digital guestbook for sharing thoughts and memories.